 Irrefutably, Noyes was genuinely deeply concerned for the common man, and thus he took to investigating the theories of Robert Owen, the committed Scottish industrialist who left Scotland to establish a model of a more equitable society in the United States.
 Noyes also undertook a thorough examination of the doctrines and moral principles of the French socialist, Charles Fourier, whose ideas were receiving wide acclaim across America and also further afield at the time.
 It seemed every corner of the globe was desperately searching for a new economic and social model that would put to an end the continual cycles of economic boom and bust.

 As the worst of the 1837 economic depression hit turning thousands of jobless poor and destitute families out into the streets to the face the cold and hopelessness of hunger, homelessness, the worst of winters and the insecurity of an unknown future, Noyes’s search became serious.
 Suddenly he was desperate to find answers.

-In that same year Noyes earnestly researched the finer details and ideals of communal economic policies and principles that formed the basis of the Shakers and also Brook Farm that had just been setup outside of Boston.
-And there it was, all the pieces that had puzzled him and that he couldn’t get to fit together for so long, suddenly falling into place.
-It was as if the heavens opened up to him and revealed their order.
+In that same year, Noyes earnestly researched the finer details and ideals of communal economic policies and principles that formed the basis of the Shakers and also Brook Farm that had just been setup outside of Boston.
+And there it was, all the pieces that had puzzled him and that he couldn’t get to fit together for so long, suddenly fell into place.
+It was as if the heavens opened and revealed their order.
 He couldn’t get passed it; Noyes was thoroughly convicted that socialism devoid of the higher principles of religious faith and practice, could not happen.
 It just didn’t have enough to glue it together.